llorracc/cAndCwithStickyE/Software/Models/README.txt

 1) StickyE_MAIN.py
 This is the file to run to produce all the results and tables in the paper.
 There are a number of switches at the beginning of the file for the user to choose which results and files to produce.
-Note: Setting do_DSGE_markov=True will result a in VERY long run time.
+Note: Setting do_DSGE_markov=True will result in VERY long run time.

 2) StickyEparams.py
 This file loads the calibrated parameters, defines non-economic parameters (grid sizes,